 On the heights of the Butte Montmartre, L’Hôtel Particulier offers an idyllic and unique setting in Paris with a 900 m² garden of flowers and shrubs.
 The perfect place to sample delicious cocktails prepared at the hotel bar, the well-named Le Très Particulier.

 Below the Sacré-Cœur, the Hôtel Amour has a well-kept secret.
 Who would guess that behind this ordinary-looking facade lies one of the most delightful little interior terraces in South Pigalle (‘SoPi’ for those in the know).
-Non-stop pleasure from midday to midnight for lunch, a drink, or dinner …
+Non-stop pleasure for lunch, a drink, or dinner …